BillyNate/tce-pip/README.md

 4. Run `tce-pip install` once to install pip and other necessary packages

 ### Usage
 To install a Pip package, run `tce-pip install packagename`.
+For more control, environment variables can be set.
+For example `export PIP_VERBOSE=1; tce-pip install packagename` will run the pip commands with verbose output.
+Sometimes the packages with all its dependencies are too big to fit into TinyCore's RAM, while there's enough space on the persistent partition.
+Setting these variables might help out: `export TMPDIR=/mnt/mmcblk0p2/tmp;` and `export PIP_CACHE_DIR=/mnt/mmcblk0p2/tmp/cache;`.

 ### What does is actually do?
 `tce-pip` downloads the pip package including dependencies using a simple `pip download` into a temporary directory